PouryaMansouri/maktab98GroupProject/README.md

 - Implement Django Class Views.
 - Create a staff panel with authorization, allowing staff to see and manage orders.
-- Implement manager-specific features using Django permissions in views and templates.

 🏆 **Achievements:** An interactive online menu and a functional staff panel.